Devyani Khobragade

 Devyani Khobragade is a central civil servant of Indian Foreign Service cadre.
 She was in the news after being charged with visa fraud when she was posted in the Indian Consul in New York City in the United States.
-She is currently serving as ambassador of India to Cambodia at Embassy of India, Phnom Penh.
+She was previously serving as ambassador of India to Cambodia at Embassy of India, Phnom Penh.

 Early life

-Khobragade was born in Tarapur, Maharashtra, in a Buddhist family from Gadchiroli, Maharashtra.
+Khobragade was born May 25, 1974 in Tarapur, Maharashtra, in a Buddhist family from Gadchiroli, Maharashtra.
 Khobragade's father, Uttam Khobragade, was an officer in the Indian Administrative Service.
 He was also implicated in a number of corruption scandals.

 She attended Mount Carmel High School in Mumbai.
 She obtained a degree in medicine from King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College.

 Career

 Khobragade joined the Indian Foreign Service in 1999.
 In 2012, she was posted to the Consulate General of India in New York where she worked as Deputy Consul General till December 2013.
 She handled women's affairs as well as political and economic issues.

 As acting Consul General, she provided her personal perspective on Women's Rights and the Influence of Demographics in India at the Australian Consulate-General in New York in April 2013.

 On 20 January 2014 she was posted to New Delhi as director of the Development Partnership Administration (DPA), an agency formed in 2013 at the Ministry of External Affairs to handle India's projects overseas.
 In December 2014 the Ministry of External Affairs removed her from this post and placed her on "compulsory wait".
 In July 2015 she was reinstated as a director in the Ministry of External Affairs, this time in its State Governments division.
-She chose to work with Kerala, aiming to promote its interests overseas in areas like investment, culture, tourism and the well being of its large diaspora in the Gulf countries.
+She chose to work with Kerala, aiming to promote its interests overseas in areas like investment, culture, tourism and the well-being of its large diaspora in the Gulf countries.

 Khobragade was selected for the Chevening Rolls-Royce scholarship in 2012.

-She was appointed Ambassador to Cambodia on 2 October 2020.
+She was Ambassador to Cambodia from 2 October 2020 to January 2025.

 Personal life

-Khobragade is married to an American citizen, New York-born Dr. Aakash Singh Rathore, who is research professor at University of Luiss, Rome, Italy.
+Khobragade is married to an American citizen, Aakash Singh Rathore, who is research professor at University of Luiss, Rome, Italy.
 Since Rathore is a foreign national married to an Indian diplomat, he has applied for Indian citizenship which has not yet been granted since he has not completed the required domicile period in India.

 The couple have two daughters, who were ages 7 and 4 in 2013.
 Khobragade's father, Uttam, was an officer in the Indian Administrative Service.